scania-digital-design-system/tegel/README.md

 ### Build-time CSP guard

 `packages/core/scripts/verify-csp.mjs` runs automatically after every production build (`npm run build`).
-It scans the generated JS files in `www/build/`, `dist/esm/`, `dist/cjs/`, and `loader/` for the known CSP-violating patterns and fails the build if any are found.
+It scans the generated JS files in `www/build/`, `dist/esm/`, `dist/cjs/`, and `loader/` for inline event handler patterns (e.g. `onload` attributes and assignments) and fails the build if any are found.
+Note that `media="print"` on its own is not a violation — it is a legitimate non-blocking CSS loading technique.
+Only the inline `onload` handler that older Stencil versions paired with it constitutes a CSP violation.

 This acts as a regression guard: if a Stencil upgrade re-introduces an inline event handler pattern, the build will fail with details rather than silently shipping a CSP violation.